 Division of Mental Health and Substance Use

 The Division of Mental Health and Substance Use is currently forming a Student Mental Health Coalition.
 The coalition is designed for undergraduate and graduate students who are interested in promoting mental health across campus while reducing mental illness stigma.
-If you would like to get involved in the coalition, please provide your information.
+If you would like to volunteer and get involved in the coalition, please provide your information.

 PROJECT AWARE KENT: INCREASING MENTAL HEALTH AWARENESS AMONG STUDENTS, FACULTY, AND STAFF

 The purpose of Project AWARE Kent is to increase mental health literacy within the university community.
 A recent needs assessment conducted among students at Kent State University found that 30.9% of students indicated the need for mental health services; however, less than half of those students sought help.
 Several activities will lead to accomplishing the purpose of Project AWARE Kent including offering Mental Health First Aid (MHFA) courses, social marketing and awareness campaigns, and interagency and community partnerships through the development of an Interagency Advisory and Leadership Team (IALT).

 Talk On is a new initiative to stop mental illness stigma by having KSU students, faculty, and staff share their personal experiences with mental illness.